-Dr White is an Assistant Professor at California State University, Northridge and joined the Religious Studies Department in 2012.
+Dr White is an Associate Professor at California State University, Northridge and joined the Religious Studies Department in 2012.
 She previously worked in Queen's University, Belfast, King's College, London and the Universities of Oxford and Cambridge teaching religion and psychology from an interdisciplinary perspective.
-Promoting the scientific study of religion, Dr White is part of the cognitive science of religion movement.
+Promoting the scientific study of religion, Dr White is part of a relatively new approach known as the cognitive science of religion.

-Dr. White earned her Ph.D. in Cognitive Science of Religion in 2008 at Queen's University, Belfast, Ireland.
+Dr. White earned her Ph.D. in Cognition and Culture in 2008 at Queen's University, Belfast, Ireland.

 RESEARCH AND TEACHING INTERESTS

 Dr White is a research psychologist with a vested interest in cognition and culture and the cognitive science of religion.
 She adopts an interdisciplinary approach to religon, using the approaches of the evolutionary and cognitive sciences to understand human thought and behavior, especially folk concepts of personal continuity and representations of the afterlife.